Is Sicily Part of Italy? The Strained Relationship Between the Island and the Mainland

 One of the most intriguing aspects of Sicilian culture is its strong sense of regional pride and autonomy.
 Sicilians have long maintained a distinct cultural identity.
 This has led them to often fiercely assert their independence from the Italian mainland.

 The Sicilian language, a Romance language derived from Latin, is one example of this cultural distinctiveness.
 While closely related to Italian, Sicilian has its unique vocabulary, grammar, and pronunciation.
-They all reflect the island's complex history and the influence of its various rulers.
-The Sicilian dialect is both a means of communication, and a symbol of cultural identity passed down through generations.
+The Sicilian language is both a means of communication, and a symbol of cultural identity passed down through generations.

 Another hallmark of Sicilian culture is the island's rich folklore and mythology.
 It is deeply rooted in the island's natural but supernatural-seeming landscapes.
 Legends and tales of gods, goddesses, and mythical creatures also reflect the island's ancient Greek heritage.